35 Years of History

 The biggest change is the loss of the park for which our company name was inspired by.
 Standing in its stead is a homeless shelter.
 Despite fears in the community of what kind of impact it would have in our neighbourhood, it has been a very good relationship with the staff of Rock Bay Landing these past years!

 2015 saw another expansion to Parkside Motors in the form of an exterior 4th hoist added between the second and third interior bays.
-Building on the success of our latest apprentice, Mike Robertson, and a constantly busy schedule in the shop, we decided to give Mike the responsibility of manning a bay on his own.
-We love to nurture mechanical talent through our apprenticeship program, and love giving our clients the fastest turnaround possible, so the 4th bay makes sure we are running on all cylinders.
-We can’t wait for you to take a look the next time you are in the neighbourhood.
+Building on the success of our apprentices and a constantly busy schedule in the shop, we decided to add a bay outside giving our clients the fastest turnaround possible.
+We love to nurture mechanical talent through our apprenticeship program, and love passing on to the next generation the wisdom and experience that we have.